-To minimize potential injuries, only those who are trained in CPR are encouraged to perform rescue breathing.
-If you have not been trained, perform hands-only CPR by providing chest compressions until medical help arrives.
+To minimize potential injuries, only those trained in CPR should perform rescue breathing.
+If you haven’t been trained, perform chest compressions until medical help arrives.

 If you are trained in CPR, tilt the person’s head back and lift the chin to open up the airway.

-- Pinch the person’s nose closed and cover his or her mouth with yours, creating an airtight seal.
+- Pinch the person’s nose closed and cover their mouth with yours, creating an airtight seal.

-If unconsciousness is caused by low blood pressure, a doctor will administer medication by injection to increase blood pressure.
-If a low blood sugar level has caused the person to become unconscious, he or she may be given something sweet to eat or a glucose injection.
+If unconsciousness is due to low blood pressure, a doctor will administer medication by injection to increase blood pressure.
+If low blood sugar level is the cause, they may need something sweet to eat or a glucose injection.

 Potential complications of being unconscious for a long period of time include: